DevExpress-Examples/devextreme-form-submit-datagrid-model-with-form-values/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExtreme ASP.NET MVC Form - How to submit a DataGrid model with form values
+# Form ASP.NET MVC for DevExtreme - How to submit a DataGrid model with form values

 The DevExtreme ASP.NET MVC [Form](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.Builders.FormBuilder-1) can collect information from all hidden inputs and then post it to the Controller.
 The [DataGrid](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.Builders.DataGridBuilder-1) does not initially have a hidden input, and the grid is placed into the form items template.
 If you assign model values to the grid's [dataSource](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.Builders.DataGridBuilder-1.DataSource(DevExtreme.AspNet.Mvc.JS)) option, the model values are not passed to the server.